New York Times Green Issue

 Interest: 4 minutes Concept: Eco-Friendly Fonts

-Segment: Neutral, 18-55 Comparison Set: 22 similar articles, including: retrospective sunglasses, celebs for environment, and bison wool socks.
+Segment: Neutral, 18-55 Comparison Set: 26 similar articles, including: browned chanukah bites, celebs for environment, and mental breakdown editorials.